-- Noncash stock compensation expense included in general and administrative expense increased primarily due to the discretionary grant of incentive equity-based awards to personnel in connection with the FY 2021 Acquisitions totaling \$42,000, and noncash stock compensation amortization in connection with 1,350,000 performance based stock units granted on January 1, 2022, which vest in five equal tranches of 270,000 based on the achievement of certain Company stock price targets as described at Note 2 to the condensed consolidated financial statements elsewhere herein, totaling \$434,000. - Depreciation and amortization expense increased due primarily to the amortization of trademark, developer and influencer related intangible assets acquired in connection with the FY 2021 acquisitions, totaling \$165,000. - Other general and administrative expenses increased \$105,000, or 13% primarily due to an increase in general and administrative software costs, including Mobcrush related general and administrative software costs, travel and entertainment costs and other corporate fees.
-The increase was partially offset by a 14% decrease in amortized D&O insurance premiums, reflecting a 38% decrease in D&O insurance premiums for the 2022-2023 policy period, which covers the period from March 2022 to February 2023.
+- Personnel costs increased primarily due to a slight increase in headcount in our finance and accounting function. - Office and facilities expense increased due to the lease of 1,550 square feet of collaboration space, commencing August 1, 2021, which is subject to a two-year lease. - Noncash stock compensation expense included in general and administrative expense increased primarily due to the net annual and discretionary grant of incentive equity-based awards to employees in May 2022, in connection with our board-approved compensation and retention programs, and the discretionary grant of incentive equity-based awards to personnel in connection with the FY 2021 Acquisitions in June 2021, and noncash stock compensation amortization in connection with 1,350,000 performance based stock units granted on January 1, 2022, which vest in five equal tranches of 270,000 based on the achievement of certain Company stock price targets as described at Note 2 to the condensed consolidated financial statements elsewhere herein. - Depreciation and amortization expense increased due primarily to the amortization of trademark, developer and influencer related intangible assets acquired in connection with the FY 2021 acquisitions, totaling \$330,000.